William-King977/cloud_computing_and_aws/S3/Python Boto3/README.md

 ```

 ### Downloading files
 To download a file, state the bucket, file name and file directory to save the file in.
 Keep the directory as the file name if you want to save it in the current directory.
-If the file already exists in your local machine, it will be overwritten.
+If the file already exists in your local machine directory, it will be overwritten.
 ```python
 s3.meta.client.download_file("eng84-william-bucket", "WSM-2010-2020.txt", "files/WSM-2010-2020.txt")
 ```